HPEEzmeral/troubleshooting/ezua/whitelist_disks/README.md

 If this file is present on a given node at installation time, it will be used to select which disks are used by Data Fabric.
 If it is not present on a given node, Data Fabric will select all the available disks as it currently does, so it preserves current behavior.
 Please ensure that this file is present on all nodes to get the desired result.

-If a disk is listed for a node, but the disk is not present on the node, the disk is ignored.
+If a disk is listed in the whitelist for a node, but the disk is not present on the node, the disk is ignored.
 If all the disks for a node are not valid, the node will not use any disk for Data Fabric storage.
 This could cause an installation failure if the node is selected for Data Fabric storage.
 Every node needs to have at least one disk available for Data Fabric storage.
 The user must be careful when specifying disks in the file.

 If this file is present on a node, and the node is not listed in the file, then all disks on the node are ignored.
 The node will not use any disk for Data Fabric storage.
 This could cause an installation failure if the node is selected for Data Fabric storage.
 Every node needs to have at least one disk available for Data Fabric storage.
 The user must be careful to include all nodes in the file.